w3c/wai-curricula/content/content-author/clear-content.md

 {% include excol.html type="middle" %}

-Titles and link text are essential for some people with disabilities to understand the page purpose and to know where links land.
-Explain that it is best practice to front-up information that is specific to the page in the page title and also in the link text so as to favor efficiency.
+The page title is essential for some groups of people with disabilities to know the purpose of the page.
+The link text is crucial for those groups to know where the link lands.

+Show examples of accessible page titles and link text.
+Explain that it is best practice to put unique and most relevant information first in page titles to favor readability and efficiency.
+For details, see [Provide Informative, Unique Page Titles](https://www.w3.org/WAI/tips/writing/#provide-informative-unique-page-titles), and [Make Link Test Meaningful](https://www.w3.org/WAI/tips/writing/#make-link-text-meaningful).

 #### Learning Outcomes for Topic